Case Interview Practice

 • Jumping to conclusions without sufficient data.

-• Failing to communicate your thought process clearly.
+• Failing to structure your answer logically.

 Practice drills

-To prepare effectively, engage in practice drills that simulate real interview scenarios:
+To prepare effectively, engage in practice drills that simulate real interview scenarios.

 • Conduct mock interviews with peers or mentors.